Erin L. Thompson

 Erin L. Thompson is an American art historian and lawyer.
 She is a professor in the Department of Art and Music at the John Jay College of Criminal Justice (City University of New York).
 She studies art crime, including antiquities looting, the deliberate destruction of art, and art produced by detainees at the Guantánamo Bay military detention camp.

 Career

 Thompson graduated from Barnard College in 2002.
 She holds a J.D. from Columbia Law School and a Ph.D. in art history from Columbia University.
 She has written about art theft, repatriation cases, and ISIS destruction of ancient art and archeological sites like Palmyra, Syria.
 She has given a TEDx talk on "Terrorists and Archeologists: How the Past Belongs to the Present".
 Thompson also testified as an expert witness in the 5Pointz graffiti art case.

-In 2015, Thompson co-curated the exhibit "The Missing: Rebuilding the Past" at the Andrew and Anya Shiva Gallery, John Jay College, which included works by artists and scholars, such as Morehshin Allahyari, who protest ISIS and other forms of destruction of the past through creative protests and reconstructions.
+In 2015, Thompson co-curated the exhibit "The Missing: Rebuilding the Past" at the Andrew and Anya Shiva Gallery, John Jay College.
+This included works by artists and scholars, such as Morehshin Allahyari, who protest ISIS and other forms of destruction of the past through creative protests and reconstructions.